davewhit3/helm-notes/README.md

 # helm-notes
-The helm-note may render the NOTES.txt file without connection to the cluster.
+The helm-notes may render the NOTES.txt file without connection to the cluster.

 ## Install